My Position on Vatican II

 So what should a Catholic rely on for authentic Catholic teaching in the modern world?
 We should rely on these councils in this order…

 - The First Vatican Council (read here)

 - The Second Vatican Council (always subordinate to Vatican I and Trent, read here)

-That means if we run across some teaching in Vatican II, that on the surface appears to contradict Trent of Vatican I, we simply default to what we know is true from Trent and Vatican I. We don’t ignore what Vatican II said, but when there appears to be a contradiction, we say: “Hmm.
+That means if we run across some teaching in Vatican II, that on the surface appears to contradict Trent or Vatican I, we simply default to what we know is true from Trent and Vatican I. We don’t ignore what Vatican II said, but when there appears to be a contradiction, we say: “Hmm.
 That’s strange.
-I’ll just default to what I know from Trent and Vatican I until the Pope and/or Magisterium clarify this one.”
+I’ll just default to what I know from Trent and Vatican I until the Pope, or someone from the Vatican, clarifies this one.”
 What we don’t do is ignore the higher councils of Vatican I and Trent, nor do we do the opposite and reject Vatican II.
-These are two common errors in our time, which has led to massive polarisation in the Catholic Church.
+These are two common errors in our time, which have led to massive polarization in the Catholic Church.

-Did you know that the Second Vatican Council NEVER authorised the following changes that are now commonplace in the Catholic Church…
+Did you know that the Second Vatican Council NEVER authorized the following changes that are now commonplace in the Catholic Church…

 - the complete abandonment of Latin,